GitSpecro/GitSpecro/README.md

 ---

 ### 🛠️ Current Projects
-- 🎉 Building my sister’s wedding website (a full custom static site, no frameworks)
+- 🎉 Building a guesthouse booking system using the MERN (MongoDB, Express, React, and Node.js) stack.

 ---